KevinCooper/Lab04/report.md

 The purpose of this lab is to design a LCD driver.
 However, this driver should be a relative port from the assembly code written from Lab03.
 Clean, modular, and maintanable C code is a strong emphasis to focus on when designing the API for the LCD driver code.<br>

 ## Preliminary Design<br>
-Porting the assembly code over to C should be relatively simple, further explanation on this process to come when I start attempting it.<br>
+Porting the assembly code over to C proved to be relatively simple.
+By peforming an almost direct port, the bulk of the interfacing code was written.
+From there, similar statements were combined in order to reduce the amount of C code.<br>
 <br>
-Software delays in C on the MSP430 should be simple using the code provided by the instructor.
+Software delays in C on the MSP430 rely heavily on using the code provided by the instructor.
 By using the C macro __delay_cycles(num_of_cycles), I should be able to use the exact number of cycles I calculated in lab03 with no side effects.<br>

 ### Software Flow Chart / Algorithms